ausevo/ausevo.github.io/conference.md

 # AES 2022 is coming!

-#### We are super excited to announce that out annual AES conference will be happening in Canberra, from the 14th to the 16th of December.
+#### We are super excited to announce that our annual AES conference will be happening in Canberra, from the 14th to the 16th of December.

 We have secured a great venue at ANU, and really hope that you all can come and end the year with both great science and great company.
 If it’s unfeasible for you to come, we will also do our best to have an online option so you can still join us.